 Other than above those commands, we have cmdlets to check global transport settings and all Routing Group Connectors currently set maximum message respectively

 Get-RoutingGroupConnector | Format-List -Property Identity, MaxMessageSize

-Once you got the current size limit of the messages in all aspect, you are ready to perform the process to increase this size limit.
+Once you get the current size limit of the messages in all aspects, you are ready to perform the process to increase its size limit.